Denver Zoo: Redesign

 The Run-Down

 The Denver Zoo Conservation Alliance, is a non-profit organization that provides a multifaceted experience with a dedication to conservation efforts.
-They strive to engage audiences of all ages with their shared passion of connecting nature with curiosity.

 This case study aims to improve the Denver Zoo’s online presence to accurately reflect their values, while giving zoo-goers an approachable way to plan their trip.